putztzu/docker-cheat-sheet/README.md

 See [advanced volumes](http://crosbymichael.com/advanced-docker-volumes.html) for more details.

 ### Exposing ports
+aka Setting up Incoming Network Connections<br />
 [The official Docker documentation](http://docs.docker.io/use/port_redirection/#binding-a-port-to-an-host-interface).<br />

 Some fundemental docker architecture should be reviewed here
 - Docker Containers are runtime instances based on Images.
 - Docker security is like a shell around the running container
 - Apps running in a Container must inform Docker from the inside what ports the app wants to accept connections.
-- The "docker run" command completes the TCP/IP networking configuration by defining at least the following<br />
+- The "docker run" command completes the TCP/IP networking configuration from the outside by defining at least the following<br />
 -- The networking stack to be used<br />
 -- The real world IP address to be used<br />
 -- The LInux Bridging Device to be used<br />
 -- The re-mapped port to be used to avoid contention

-If not defined explicitly in the "docker run" command, defaults are used.
+If host:container port mapping is not defined explicitly in the "docker run" command, defaults are applied.
 In some cases this is acceptable, but some configs like specifying incoming ports are best explicitly defined so are consistent and easily known (else would be random).

 To tell docker your app wants to use a standard app port (don't worry if this might conflict in the real world, with "docker run" this standard port will be either mapped to the standard port or remapped if necessary)